 Server IP address of the RADIUS server.
 Port Port used by the RADIUS server.
 By default, the port 1812 $/$ UDP named RADIUS is selected.
-Pre-shared key Key used for encrypting exchanges between the firewall and the RADIUS server.
-Backup server Backup server Server IP address of the backup server.
-IP address of the backup server.
-Port used by the backup server if the main server is no longer available.
-By default the port 1812 / UDP named RADIUS is selected.
+Pre-shared key.
+Key used for encrypting exchanges between the firewall and the RADIUS server.
+Backup server Server IP address of the backup server.
+Port Port used by the backup server if the main server is no longer available.
+By default, the port 1812 / UDP named RADIUS is selected.
+Pre-shared key.
+Key used for encrypting exchanges between the firewall and the backup server.

-The Firewall will attempt to connect twice to the "main" RADIUS server, and in the event of failure, will attempt to connect twice to the "backup" RADIUS server.
+The firewall will attempt to connect twice to the "main" RADIUS server, and in the event of failure, will attempt to connect twice to the "backup" RADIUS server.
 If the backup RADIUS server responds, it will become the main RADIUS server.
 After 600 seconds, a new switch will take place, and the original "main" RADIUS server will become the "main" server again.